Understand Eczema Types And Symptoms images of skin condition contact dermatitis discoid nummular atopic pompholyx dyshidrotic

 5: Clinical Studies Supporting LED Therapy for Eczema

-1. Atopic Dermatitis (AD)
+1. Blue Light Therapy for Atopic Dermatitis (AD)

-• Participants: 30 individuals
+• Participants: 20 individuals (ages 9-45)

 • Follow-Up: Patients maintained improvement for three months post-treatment.